 Mapping Legal Barriers and Opportunities for Broadband Deployment

 Laws and regulations also create opportunities for broadband development that guide investment decisions.
 Communities should map areas that are eligible for public funding and note eligible applicants and restrictions.
-This can create demand for more-diverse partnerships to tap into funding streams earmarked for the public; non-profit; education; or private sectors.
+This can create demand for more diverse partnerships to tap into funding streams earmarked for the public, non-profit, education, or private sectors.
 An inventory of legislative and regulatory restrictions can create opportunities for municipal and county officials to modify ordinances or obtain special permission to ease legal restrictions on broadband infrastructure development.
 For instance, a project might be able to utilize existing utility poles to extend fiber optic cable, but existing regulations make it difficult to lease pole rights.
-Radio spectrum allocation might prevent utilization of fixed wireless solutions – a county can form partnerships to lease access to available spectrum-space.
+Radio spectrum allocation might prevent utilization of fixed wireless solutions, but a county could form partnerships to lease access to available spectrum-space.

 “Municipal Broadband Is Restricted In 18 States Across The U.S. In 2021,” Broadband Now, May 3, 2021, https://broadbandnow.com/report/municipal-broadband-roadblocks/